Marketing Tools Case Study

 Tapping “+ New Collection” opens the detail page, where users set the type, start date, and end date.
 Fields are grouped by hierarchy and IA relevance for a smoother setup flow.

-After creating the collection, users can add listings individually or upload them in bulk from a CSV file at the top-right corner.
+After creating a collection, users can edit it by adding listings individually or uploading them in bulk via a CSV file from the top-right corner.

 Tapping “Add Listings” takes users to the selection page, where they can filter by category or search by keyword.